timsufq/projects/programming/README.md

 Here is a collection of solutions for some small but interesting programming problems I have encountered.

-These solutionas are grouped by the language used and the file names indicate their corresponding problems.
+These solutions are grouped by the language used and the file names indicate their corresponding problems.